-If you have made pasta, you probably don't need to read the next few paragraphs.
-Divide the dough you let ferment overnight into several pieces more or less half a pound each, squash the dough a bit so it will go through the pasta machine and then lightly flour the dough.
-Set the pasta machine to the widest opening (0 or 1, depending on the brand).
+The video above walks you through rolling out the cracker dough, which is very similar to rolling out pasta dough.
+If you have made pasta, you probably don't need to read the next few paragraphs or watch the video.
+In any case, divide the dough you let ferment overnight into several pieces more or less half a pound each, squash the dough a bit so it will go through the pasta machine and then lightly flour the dough.
+Set the pasta machine to the widest opening (0 or 1, on the machines I've seen).
 If you are using a KitchenAid pasta machine, start the mixer at speed 2.
 Then run the dough through your pasta machine.
 The dough will probably be a bit rough and ragged, and that's OK - it will get better!
 It may even shred apart!
 If it does, pat the shreds together and pass them through the machine again.
 The dough WILL get better!
 Fold the dough over in half lengthwise, flour the outside, and then run it through again.
 Repeat this step 3 or 4 times.
 The dough will get smoother and better developed each time.
 Do this for each dough ball.

 Some people complain that pasta machines are too hard to clean.
 I used to be one of them.
 The issue is my, and their, dough was too wet.
 You want a dry dough.
 Flouring the dough helps keep the dough nicely workable.
 Let the pasta machine dry for an hour after you use it then use a brush to clean the machine.
 Do not use water to clean the pasta machine!